 The obvious question to ask here then would be was it worth the wait to shoot this roll of Natura.
 The quick and simple answer for me would be yes.
 To be able to use a camera that could get more out of it, yes it was.

-As the name suggests, Natura promised a lifelike look.
+As the name suggests, Natura promised a lifelike look in low light or daylight.
 Prime colours – your reds, blues, greens and yellows – could be vibrant but skin tones and the overall feel of your results shouldn’t be over the top in any way.
 I found all this to be true.